Ecole d'Humanité: Academics

-The Ecole is consistently ranked one of the best schools in Europe this is largely because of the wide range of activities and opportunities students are given, from trips across the globe, to hikes on the Eiger trail, and a dedicated staff of ski instructors and sports advisors.
-Students at the Ecole do not receive grades in their classes, instead they receive highly personalised written reports/portfolios for each assignment and class they complete.
-Because of the school's bespoke, hands on curriculum and high Advanced Placement scores, students often go on to study at the world's most prestigious higher education institutions, including Oxford, Yale, Cambridge, The ETH, Brown, The University of Chicago, Dartmouth and NYU.
+The Ecole is ranked one of the best schools in Europe this is because of the range of activities and opportunities students are given, from trips across the globe, to hikes on the Eiger trail, and a staff of ski instructors and sports advisors.
+Students at the Ecole do not receive grades in their classes, instead they receive personalised written reports/portfolios for each assignment and class they complete.
+Because of the school's Advanced Placement scores, students often go on to study at renowned higher education institutions, including Oxford, Yale, Cambridge, The ETH, Brown, The University of Chicago, Dartmouth and NYU.

 Admissions

 The Ecole prides itself on its small class sizes, as it only allows roughly 100-140 students to have the opportunity to study on its campus.
-The school also has an academic staff team of nearly 50, all of which have obtained doctorates, masters and degrees at prestigious higher education establishments, because of this, classrooms tend to have anywhere from 2-9 students in them.
+The school also has an academic staff team of nearly 50, all of whom have obtained doctorates, masters and degrees at prestigious higher education establishments, because of this, classrooms tend to have anywhere from 2-9 students in them.
 Smaller classroom sizes allow Ecole teachers to provide a highly personalised education to each student so that they can delve far deeper into an academic subject than they normally would.
 Because of the school's available places and philosophy, admissions are very selective, with the Ecole only offering entry to students who they feel are an intellectual fit with the community and will take opportunities and their formative education into their own hands.